-Once deemed old-fashioned, tabletop and board games are going through a modern resurgence in popularity, as players of all stripes once again pursue the ancient art of face-to-face, participatory gaming.
+Tabletop and board games are going through a modern resurgence in popularity, as players of all stripes once again pursue the ancient art of face-to-face, participatory gaming.
 In this camp, you will learn the basics of tabletop, board, card, miniature, and role-playing game (RPG) design.
-Working in small teams, you'll design and develop a prototype of an original game idea and rule set, using cards, dice, boards, and more.
-On the final day of camp, the groups will present their games to the public for feedback.
+Working in small teams or by yourself, you'll design and develop a prototype of an original game idea and rule set, using cards, dice, boards, and more.
+On the final day of camp, you’ll present your original game and have a great new addition to your gaming portfolio.

 |Course Date Info:|